GDG-Trondheim/firebase-ui-quickstart-android/README.md

 # FirebaseUI Quickstarts for Android
 A simple a quickstarts project for getting you started with Firebase for Android app development using [FirebaseUI](https://github.com/firebase/FirebaseUI-Android).
+There is also a demo Activity that demonstrate users authentication, photo upload to cloud storage and writing data to the realtime database in a single flow.

 ## The project is setup using:
 - [FirebaseUI](https://github.com/firebase/FirebaseUI-Android)